 You might yet have a lot of confusion about the two services.
 After all, they are quite similar to each other.
 The straight-forward answer to clear up all that confusion is that iTunes Match is a cloud backup while Apple Music is a music streaming service.

-Apple Music Service: As mentioned before, you'll enjoy 3 months of the free trial from Apple music; after this period ends, you'll need to pay $9.99 per month or have the family pack of up to 6 members at $14.99 per month.
-After subscribing, you can enjoy any music with a data connection.
+Apple Music Service: As mentioned before, you'll enjoy a free trial from Apple Music.
+After this period ends, you'll need to pay $10.99 per month or have the family pack of up to 6 members at $16.99 per month.
+After subscribing to Apple Music, you can enjoy any music with a data connection.
 You can download them and listen to them offline.
-With the student tier offer, you can enjoy this service for $4.99 only.
+With the student tier offer, you can enjoy this service for $5.99 only.

-Besides, you'll have access to a limited amount of music videos, films and shows, and Beat 1 radio.
+Besides, you'll have access to a limited amount of music videos, films, and shows, and Beat 1 radio.
 After you unsubscribe, you can't have access to them anymore, even to the downloaded ones.
-One tip for you is that you can save $21 per year by using the annual plan, for which you'll have to pay $99 per year.
+One tip for you is that you can subscribe to the Apple Music annual plan to save money, for which you'll have to pay $109 per year.

 3.1 Differences